tebru/retrofit-php-bundle/README.md

 new Tebru\RetrofitBundle\TebruRetrofitBundle()
 ```

 You will need to create providers for each API you want to consume.
 They should be created with the builder and return a RestAdapter.
+Here is an example:

 ```
 <?php